LIFE: HONEY, I'M HOME!

 Photo by NAtalee Cocks

-As many of you know, my family and I recently moved from Abu Dhabi to Dubai.
+My family and I recently moved from Abu Dhabi to Dubai.
 For us it was quite a big step to make, something that came as a surprise to many.
-My husband and I were both born and raised in Abu Dhabi.
-We lived there (I still can’t believe I’m referring to it as ‘there' now) our whole lives.
-We went to school there.
-We met there.
-We fell in love there.
-We got married there.
-Our kids were born there.
+I was both born and raised in Abu Dhabi.
+I lived there (I still can’t believe I’m referring to it as ‘there' now) my whole life.
+I went to school there.
+I made friendships there.
+I met my ex-husband there.
+I fell in love there.
+I got married there.
+Hamza and Layla were born there.

 Finally, last week of August, we were good to go!
-We started working, and we started working fast.
-We had so much to do!
-The house we fell in love with was old and beaten, but it was quaint and beautiful and warm and I didn’t want to go for a shiny new house.
-But that meant…lots of work needed to be done!
-Here’s the fun part now.
-By fun, I mean, pull my hair our, stressful, crying, emotional wreck kind of fun!
+So I started working, and I started working fast.
+I had so much to do!
+The house I fell in love with was old and beaten, but it was quaint and beautiful and warm and, honestly, I didn’t want to go for a shiny new house.
+But this also meant…lots of work needed to be done!
+Here’s the fun part.
+By fun, I mean, pull my hair out, stressful, crying, emotional wreck kind of fun!

 The walls of the whole house were yellow.
 Yellow!
-Why would you paint your walls yellow, I just don’t know.
+Why would anyone paint their walls yellow?
 The floor tiles were red.
-Yes, red.
-Please see all images below for reference.
+Yes, red (Please see all images below for reference).
 I couldn’t live in a house with red tiles and yellow walls, so first thing we needed to do?
-Rip out all the tiles (and of course, I’m not an expert here, so not even sure ‘rip out’ is the right term, but you get the gist), that was a long and painful process.
+Rip out all the tiles (and of course, I’m not an expert here, so not even sure ‘rip out’ is the right term, but you get the gist).
+It was a long and painful process.
 The dust, the dirt, the sounds.
 We had one week to do it before schools start.
 ONE WEEK.
 Ripping out the tiles of the entire house is a process that usually takes 2-3 weeks…maybe more (again, no expert).
-We made them start upstairs, that’s the priority, at least get the upstairs ready so we can prepare the bedrooms.
-In the meantime, my husband and I went looking for new tiles for the house.
-We opted to go for parquet for the upstairs living quarters and bedrooms, and porcelain tiles for downstairs and kitchen.
+I made them start upstairs, that’s the priority, at least get the upstairs ready so I can prepare the bedrooms.
+In the meantime, I went looking for new tiles for the house.
+I opted to go for parquet for the upstairs living quarters and bedrooms, and porcelain tiles for downstairs and kitchen.
+Although, now, in retrospect, I wish I covered the whole house in parquet.

 Then, step 2, was paint everything white.
 I mean everything.
-Every wall, every corner, the ceilings, the windows, the doors, the cupboards, the staircase, all of it, painted white.
+Every wall, every corner, every door, every cupboard, every drawer, the ceilings, the windows, the staircase, all of it, in white.
 Another long process, but again, made them start upstairs.

 Photo 8-9-19, 10 29 20-2.jpg